Pyprohly/redditwarp/docs/source/getting-started/authorization.rst

 The two alphanumeric strings (which may contain hyphens and underscores) are your client credentials.
-The one in bold at the top is your client ID and the other one is the client secret.
+The one in bold at the top is your client ID and the other one is your client secret.

 Grant credentials
 -----------------